 A RESORT FOR EVERYONE

-Roatan Resorts come in all sizes.
+Hotels come in all sizes.
 But few are large establishments like what you might find in Jamaica or Cozumel or any other major touristic hub in the Caribbean.
-And there is a good reason for the general size and design of Roatan Hotels.
-Historically, the electricity on the island of Roatan has been monopolized and centralized.
+And there is a good reason for the general size and design of the hotels on the island.
+Historically, the electricity on the island has been centralized.
 This combined with the fact that that the source of power has come from diesel-powered plants has driven the cost per kilowatt up.
-Large hotels on Roatan would struggle to turn a profit with such high energy cost.
+Large hotels on ROA™ would struggle to turn a profit with such high energy cost.
 Central cooling is also cost prohibitive.
 Another important factor is that cruise ships have not always had Roatan as a port of call.
-Many of Roatan's resorts catered primarily to the Scuba Diving community.
-In days past, Roatan simply did not have the volume of visitors to offset the high energy cost.
+Many of the island's resorts catered primarily to the Scuba Diving community.
+In days past, the island simply has not had the volume of visitors to offset the high energy cost.

 Juan Manuel Galvez International